0xBoji/fastui-on-bos/README.md

-FreeUI is a tool copyUI built on #BOS Near
+FastUI is a tool copyUI built on #BOS Near